ComputerScienceHouse/blog/README.md

     * Title the file `YYYY-MM-DD-your-title-here.md` (i.e. `2017-10-23-hello-world.md`)
     * Fill in the YAML Front Matter at the top of the file, as detailed [below](#post-format)
     * Below the Front Matter, write the body of the post, in Markdown
-* Push the new file(s) to your fork, and make a Pull Request to this repo
+* Push the new file(s) to your fork, and make a Pull Request to this repository

 ### Post Format
 ```yaml